ChuanMeng/Conversational-Information-Seeking/README.md

 A Conversational Information Seeking (CIS) Paper Reading List Maintained by Chuan Meng. information retrieval (IR)

+The format of a piece of literature is as follows:
 - [Titile and the link for pdf]().
   - Authors.
   - ***Publisher and publish time***.
   - Comments.

 - [Neural matching models for question retrieval and next question prediction in conversation]().